 "Memoir analysis includes consideration of how text is produced and by whom; what the author claims is their espoused purpose and what any alternative rationales might be; what meanings can be ascribed to the situation the author presents and how this representation relates to a particular organizational, political, and historical context; how the text is constructed and the categories and patterns that can be discerned in this; and what assumptions underpin the author’s stance and the potential beneficiaries of this version of events."

-On the other hand, an opinion on statements made by a politician, even if written by a knowledgeable researcher, would NOT be a primary source of the politician (unless it is the opinion of that politician).
+On the other hand, an opinion on statements made by a politician, even if written by a knowledgeable researcher, would NOT be a primary source of the politician (unless it is the opinion of that politician, expressed by that politician).

 The key difference here is that a primary source is fundamentally the representation of a moment or series of moments, depicted by a person who directly witnessed or experienced those moments -- NOT a person analyzing those same moments through reports made by others.

 Primary sources available through library systems are assigned one or more standardized subject headings.
 Attaching these designated terms to a source's library record ensures that all primary sources relating to the same overall topic are able to be located in a single search, even when more specific keywords in the items' library records are different.
 For example: primary sources relating to Edward Snowden AND primary sources relating to Chelsea Manning would show up in a search using the subject heading "whistleblowing".
 To find sources relating to a particular subject: (1) explore the library record that describes a primary source you find interesting, (2) locate the subjects attached to that library record, (3) click the linked subject headings or copy and paste one into your search string, (4) limit your search to primary sources.